juca-cruz/monorepo-notes/README.md

 # Monorepo-Notes

-A curated list of awesome Monorepo tools, software and architectures.
-Monorepos, short for mono-repositories, are repositories that contain multiple projects, usually related to each other.
+List of Monorepo tools, software and architectures.
+Mono-repositories, are repositories that contain multiple projects, usually related to each other.